tyrannosaur/keypool/readme.md

 ### Python

+Only Python 2.6+ is required!

+Install with pip: `pip install keypool`
-Only `setuptools` and Python 2.6+ are required.
-Type `python setup.py install` to install.
+Clone and install: `python python/setup.py install`

-If you want to run the tests, ensure `nose` is installed with `easy_install -U nose`.
+If you want to run the tests, ensure `nose` is installed with `pip install nose`.

 ### JavaScript